What are the routes?

 Yes, recumbent bicycles and tandems* are welcome.

-*NOTE: Tandem bicycles with two riders will be counted as two separate riders and each rider must pay separate registration fees and separate fundraising commitments.
-Tandem participants must be 18+ years old for the 25-mile, 50-mile, 65-mile, 85 or 100-mile, and the Two Day route.
-Children ages 3-13 can accompany an adult on a tag-a-long or tandem bicycle ONLY on the 10-mile.
+*NOTE: Recumbent bicycles are ONLY allowed on the 25-mile route.
+Tandem bicycles with two riders will be counted as two separate riders and each rider must pay separate registration fees and separate fundraising commitments.
+Tandem participants must be 18+ years old for all routes.

 Can I ride with a bicycle trailer, handlebar bicycle seat or with my pet?